theatlantic/django-south/docs/commands.rst

 between lots of different apps [#]_.

  .. [#] This command was written and used for the first time while helping the
-        debug the rather complex set of dependencies in django-cms; it's quite a sight to behold.
+        debug the rather complex set of dependencies in django-cms; it's `quite a sight to behold <http://i.imgur.com/nrmoR.png>`_.

 Options
 ^^^^^^^